vercel/next.js/examples/gh-pages/README.md

 Edit ```next.config.js``` and replace ```'Next-gh-page-exemple'``` by your project name.

-Create repository.
+1. Create repository.
-Link it to your github account.
+2. Link it to your github account.
+3. Publish your master branch.

 ```bash
 npm run deploy